Proverbs 13 – The Value of Correction

 But wickedness overthrows the sinner.

 a.
 Righteousness guards him whose way is blameless: A blameless life – certainly not free of sin, but a life of general righteousness and integrity – is honored and blessed by God.
-It is both the righteousness of the blameless man or woman that guards, and the righteousness of God Himself.
+It is both the righteousness of God Himself and the righteousness of the blameless that guards them.

 b.
 Wickedness overthrows the sinner: Even as the blameless man or woman’s own righteousness guards them, so the sin of the sinner overthrows them.
 Deeds can reflect destiny.

 i.
-The sinner: “Heb. the man of sin, who giveth up himself to wicked courses.”
+The sinner: “Hebrew, the man of sin, who giveth up himself to wicked courses.”
 (Poole)

 There is one who makes himself rich, yet has nothing;